xabbu42/Master/arbeit.md

 conclusion.

 We also see that most rules of G3lp only relate proof terms to each other used for the same subformula $A$.
-The one exception is the $(⊃ ⋅)$ rule.
+The two exceptions are the $(⊃ ⋅)$ rule and the $(⊃ !)$ rule.
 Similar to the cut rules from the previous chapter, $(⊃ ⋅)$ relates subformulas and symbols of different polarities as well as terms used for different formulas.
 So we will use the same approach as in the last chapter to define prehistoric relations of proof term families for any polarity:

 \Begin{definition}[Prehistoric Relation in G3lp] \label{g3lp}
 A family $\bar{t_i}$ has a *prehistoric relation* to another family $\bar{t_j}$, in